CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ### E2P2 finds no or almost no enzymes

-Symptoms: the .e2p2v5.orxn.pf file is very short or empy; the final PGDB contains no or very few pathways (a typical correct number of pathways is in the 100-300 range)
+Symptoms: the .e2p2v5.orxn.pf file is very short or empy; the final PGDB contains no or very few pathways (for reference, a typical correct number of pathways is in the 100s-500s range)

 Cause 1: E2P2 failed partway through creating the output file.
 Check the pipeline output or, if running in parallel, the log files in the logs directory, to see if E2P2 might have generated an error.
 Most E2P2 errors will result in no output file being generated at all but it is not impossible that something occurred while writing the file.
 Not likely, but worth checking.